gertingold/tools4scicomp/manuscript/git.rst

 the commit tree, i.e. the relation between the different branches.
 In addition, we will be shown information about all branches, not only the branch we are on.
 Finally, ``--decorate`` shows us references existing for certain commits.
-In our case, the commit ``cf870a6`` is referred to as ``HEAD`` because that is the version we are presently seeing in our working directory.
+In our case, the commit ``aac6d17`` is referred to as ``HEAD`` because that is the version we are presently seeing in our working directory.
 This is also where the branch ``master`` is positioned right now.
 The usefulness of this information  will become clear once we have more than one branch or when even working with remote branches.

 The history documented by the output of ``git log`` is linear with the most recent commit on top.
-As we have discussed earlier, Git is distributed version control system.
+As we have discussed earlier, Git is a distributed version control system.
 Therefore, we have to expect that other developers are doing work in parallel which at some time should connect to our work.
 Otherwise, we could simply ignore these developers.
 Consequently, in general we cannot expect